JJChiDguez/sibc/README.md

-# On the Velu's formulae and its applications to CSIDH and B-SIDH constant-time implementations
+# On the Velu's formulae and its applications to CSIDH and BSIDH constant-time implementations

 At a combined computational expense of about *6l* field operations, Velu's formulae are used to construct and evaluate degree-*l* isogenies in the vast majority of isogeny-based primitive implementations.
 Recently, Bernstein, de Feo, Leroux and Smith introduced an new approach for solving this same problem at a reduced cost of just *O(sqrt(l))* field operations.
 In this work, we present a concrete computational analysis of these novel formulae, along with several algorithmic tricks that helped us to slightly, but noticeably, reduce their practical cost.

 ## Installation